Carnock

 Carnock (A' Chàrnaich) is a village and parish of Fife, Scotland, 4+1/4 mi west of Dunfermline.
 It is 1+1/4 mi east of Oakley, Fife.
 The name of the village derives from Scottish Gaelic, from ceàrn ("corner"), with a suffix denoting a toponym, thus giving "[the] corner place".
 Carnock is known to have had military significance in antiquity.
 The civil parish had a population of 5,927 as of 2011.

 Notable places

 On the Main Street of Carnock lies a Parish church which was built in 1840, though in the nearby kirkyard lies the remains of the original 12th-century church which was rebuilt in 1602.

 Nextdoor to the church is Carnock Primary School, this school serves both Carnock and Gowkhall.
-The school was built in 1864 with an extension added in 1912 and another in 2007.
+The school was built in 1864 with an extension added in 1912 by James Shearer and another in 2007.
 The main building consists of 4 classrooms and a medway hut used for various purposes.

 Carnock Olympian:- Former pupil at Carnock Primary was Debbie Knox part of the Gold Medal winning team at the Winter Olympics in Curling at Salt Lake City.
 She did come back to the school to show her Medal to the pupils and crown the Gala Queen.